trivago/go-kubernetes/README.md

 This library provides a simplified interface on top of the official kubernetes client libraries.

-The design focus of this module is usabality, not performance or type-safety.
+The design focus of this module is usability, not performance or type-safety.
 We wanted to create a module that is closer to the use of kubectl based scripts.